fireship-io/fireship.io/README.md

 ## Developing Components

 Create a Svelte file in the `app/components` directory.
-It must have a custom element tag.
+It must have a custom element tag.For example:

 ```svelte
 <svelte:options tag="hi-mom" />